 The novel’s bent toward surrealism and its thematic concerns—many of which circle the elusive question of what constitutes the self—call to mind the work of Philip K. Dick in particular, but the sci-fi traditions Michel draws from are as varied and outlandishly collaged as the piecemeal humans of his imagined future.
 It’s a classic Frankenstein story, where beings, systems, and technologies are created and then cannot be controlled.
 More than once, a damaged bionic limb leaks a viscous fluid, summoning images of Masanori Ota’s Ghost in the Shell, whose nightmarish rendering of the relationship between human and machine, and gritty, bleak tone famously inspired the Wachowskis to develop the Matrix films.
 (And, one suspects, created a wave of influence that made its way into this outrageous and deranged novel.)
 However bleak the story gets—and believe you me, it gets bleak—one is never without the sense that Michel is having an enormous amount of fun in his sandbox, creating worlds with an equal measure of hard-won skill and a sense of spirited, mischievous play.

 Published September 21, 2021

-Lily Houston Smith is a critic, essayist, and podcast editor based in Sunset Park, Brooklyn.
-Her writing has appeared in LA Review of Books, The Rumpus, Vol.1 Brooklyn, Guernica, and other publications.
-Currently, she is working toward an MA in Cultural Reporting and Criticism at NYU.
+Lily Houston Smith is a critic and essayist based in Sunset Park, Brooklyn.
+Her writing has appeared in the Los Angeles Review of Books, The Rumpus, Vol.1 Brooklyn, Guernica Magazine, and other publications.
 Follow her on Twitter @Lily_H_Smith.